dd32/td-gh-ex/readme.txt

 	Changelog
 -----------------------------------------------------------------------------

+Version 1.3.1
+- Fixed:   "$this->_extension_url" used for redux extensions fixed to ensure custom extensions are loaded correctly on all sites.

 Version 1.3.0
 - New:     Dashicons now enqueued directly from WordPress core.
 - New:     Customizer support added.
 All Theme options settings now controlled from within Customizer.